 In this paper, we have proposed a generic AAL architecture and its intelligent Decision Support System that can tackle a multitude of functionalities by analyzing the interdependencies between simultaneously occurring events.
 We have also presented three specific instantiantions of the generic model, following an increasing order of complexity.
 In addition, we have also presented a framework for modeling and verification of our specific integrated AAL system architectures.
-To provide formal analysis for the AAL systems, we have semantically encoded the AADL model as NSTA model.
-These formal models has been shown to be analyzable exhaustively with UPPAAL or statistically with UPPAAL SMC, (chosen based on system complexity), to ensure that the required functional behavior is met.
-Our contribution is generic and paves the way for the development of formally assured intelligent AAL system architectures.
+To provide formal analysis for the AAL systems, we have semantically encoded the AADL model as networks of stochastic timed automata.

+We show that the resulting formal models are analyzable exhaustively with UPPAAL/PRISM or statistically with UPPAAL SMC (chosen based on system complexity), to ensure that the required functional behavior is met.
+Our contribution is generic and paves the way for the development of formally-assured intelligent AAL system architectures.

 The framework is intended to augment existing AAL solutions with formal analysis support and provide analysis prior to implementation.
-Such an analysis is crucial in domains such as AAL, which are real-time, safety-critical, and require high levels of dependability.
-Due to the heterogeneity of components available in the AAL domain, the component failure probabilities, periods and execution times are not chosen w.r.t to any specific components, nevertheless the results presented in the paper are promising because the abstract components that have been proposed can be refined further.
+Such an analysis is crucial in domains such as AAL, which are real-time, safety-critical ones, and require high levels of dependability.
+Due to the heterogeneity of components available in the AAL domain, the component failure probabilities, periods and execution times are not chosen with respect to to any specific components, nevertheless the results presented in the paper are promising because the abstract components that have been proposed can be refined further.

 In the future, we plan to enhance our DSS model with more rules for RBR and full functionality support of CBR and activity recognition, thereby providing an extensive analysis of AAL systems behaviors in possible critical scenarios.
 Another interesting direction to proceed with is providing automated tool support for the semantic mapping.
-We are also currently investigating on a distributed version of the integrated architectures for AAL, especially the one that supports multiple intelligent agents and its analysis.
+We are also currently investigating formal modeling and analysis of distributed versions of the integrated architectures for AAL.